maptiler/maptiler-3d-js/readme.md

   Z_UP = 3,
 };
 ```
-Note that regardless of the original up axis, this plugin as well as MapTiler SDK/Maplibre GL JS only deal with 3D spaces that follow the [right-hand rule](https://en.wikipedia.org/wiki/Right-hand_rule).
+Note that regardless of the original up axis, this module as well as MapTiler SDK/Maplibre GL JS only deal with 3D spaces that follow the [right-hand rule](https://en.wikipedia.org/wiki/Right-hand_rule).

 - Generic options that apply to both point lights and meshes:
 ```ts